click on the Rutgers Ovenbird for a

 Urban Nature at Work

 What you see today in the two large planters on the Norman Samuel Plaza of Rutgers Newark is the result of work to improve our campus’ urban biodiversity.
-This habitat may look a bit unkempt at different times during the year, but allowing a part of our campus to become wilder allows us to host a rich diversity of plants and animals.
+This habitat may look a bit unkempt at different times during the year, but allowing a part of our campus to become (more) wild allows us to host a rich diversity of plants and animals.

 Rutgers-Newark students, in collaboration with the Greater Newark Conservancy, have worked to create these "gardens" during annual Earth Day celebrations.
 More than 100 bird* and 120 different plant species now depend on this urban wildland habitat, and the numbers are increasing.